I7-Examples/Bronze/docs/source.txt

 	say "[line break]Have you played interactive fiction before? >";
 	if the player consents
 	begin;
-		change novice mode to dead;
+		now novice mode is dead;
 		say "[line break]If you have not played Bronze before, you may still want to type HELP to learn about special commands unique to this game."; [* These remarks added because beta-testers thought it was a little unfriendly to have the game not acknowledge the player's response to this question.
 Originally we said nothing, but went straight into play.] otherwise;
-		change novice mode to functioning;
+		now novice mode is functioning;
 		say "[line break]Some extra command help is provided, though you may turn it off at any time.";
 	end if;
 	end if.

 Setting is a kind of value.
 The settings are unset, functioning and dead.

 Novice mode is a setting that varies.
 Novice mode is unset.
 Stopping novice mode is an action out of world.
 Starting novice mode is an action out of world.
 Understand "novice mode off" as stopping novice mode.
 Understand "novice off" as stopping novice mode.
 Understand "novice mode on" as starting novice mode.
 Understand "novice on" as starting novice mode.
-Carry out stopping novice mode: change novice mode to dead.
-Carry out starting novice mode: change novice mode to functioning.
+Carry out stopping novice mode: now novice mode is dead.
+Carry out starting novice mode: now novice mode is functioning.
 Report stopping novice mode: say "Novice mode is now off.
 You may still consult HELP at any time, or use THINK ABOUT specific puzzles."
 Report starting novice mode: say "Novice mode is now on."

 Include Complex Listing by Emily Short. [* This allows us to list things with inserted 'or' rather than 'and' (and also to do a number of considerably more challenging things, but we won't need most of them right away).]